altocodenl/TODIS/readme.md

 We have covered a lot of ground in this pillar.
 In a nutshell, we have found that the combination of a call and a response can express data change of any kind, just by using data itself.

+Call and response are a single representation (in the pillar 1 sense) of the dynamic nature of data.
+If fourdata represents data at rest, call and response extends fourdata to represent data in flux.

 In the next pillar, we will understand logic, which is what happens between a call and a response.

 ### Pillar 4: Logic is what happens between call and response